-The DA algorithm has been applied in many areas and proved its success to find a global optimal solution avoiding local minima.
+The DA has been applied in many applications and proved its success to find global optimal solutions by avoiding local minima.
 However, up to our knowledge, no literature has been found to research on the cooling schedule of DA.
-Commonly used cooling schedule is exponential, such as $T = \alpha T$ , or linear, such as $T = T - \delta$ for some fixed coefficient $\alpha$ and $\delta$ .
-Those scheduling schemes are fixed in that cooling temperatures are pre-defined and the coefficient $\alpha$ or $\delta$ will not be changed during the process, regardless of the complexity of a given problem.
+Commonly used cooling schedule is exponential, such as $T = \alpha T$, or linear, such as $T = T - \delta$ for some fixed coefficient α and δ .
+Those scheduling schemes are fixed in that cooling temperatures are pre-defined and the coefficient α or δ will not be changed during the process, regardless of the complexity of a given problem.

 However, as we discussed previously, the DA algorithm undergoes the phase transitions in which the solution space can change dramatically.
-One may try to use very small $\delta$ near 0 or alpha near 1 to make smooth transitions avoiding such drastic changes.
+One may try to use very small δ near 0 or alpha near 1 to make smooth transitions avoiding such drastic changes.
 However, the procedure can go too long to be used in practice but still there is no guarantee to produce global optimal solutions (You will see an example in our experiment result in the next).